"Pesach — The Architecture of Geulah: From Da’as to Revelation"

 • Events feel random or disconnected

-• And the presence of Hashem is obscured behind the surface of things
+• And the presence of Hashem is shrouded behind the surface of things

 Nothing is missing — and yet everything feels distant.